 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

 The Federal Election Campaign Act (the Act) defines an electioneering communication as any broadcast, cable or satellite communication that refers to a clearly identified candidate for federal office, is publicly distributed within certain time periods before an election and is targeted to the relevant electorate.
-52 U.S.C. §30104(f)(3), formerly 2 U.S.C. § 434(f)(3).
+52 U.S.C. §30104(f)(3).
 Every person who makes disbursements for an electioneering communication aggregating over $10,000 per year must file a report with the FEC identifying, among other things, the person who made the disbursement.
 52 U.S.C. §30104(f)(1), (2).
 If the disbursement is paid out of a segregated account consisting of funds donated by individuals directly to the account for electioneering communications, the report must disclose the names and addresses of all those who donated an aggregate of $1,000 or more within a certain time period to the account.
 If the disbursements were not made from a segregated account, then the report must disclose the names and addresses of all contributors who contributed over $1,000 within a certain time period to the person making the disbursement.
 52 U.S.C. §30104(f)(2)(E).

-As enacted, the law prohibited all labor unions and almost all corporations from making electioneering communications, so Congress did not specify a particular disclosure regime for such communications.
 The regulation at issue in this case, 11 CFR 104.20(c)(9), was promulgated in 2007 after the Supreme Court’s decision in FEC v.
-Wisconsin Right to Life (WRTL), which allowed corporations and unions to make certain types of electioneering communications for the first time.[FN1] The Commission’s regulation required corporations or labor organizations that made WRTL-permitted electioneering communications to disclose the name and address of each person who made a donation aggregating $1,000 or more to the corporation or labor organization “for the purpose of furthering electioneering communications.”
+Wisconsin Right to Life, Inc. which allowed all corporations and unions to make certain types of electioneering communications for the first time.1 Because these corporations and labor organizations had not previously been permitted to make electioneering communications, the statute did not specify how such electioneering communications should be reported.
+The Commission’s regulation requires corporations or labor organizations that make electioneering communications to disclose the name and address of each person who made a donation aggregating $1,000 or more to the corporation or labor organization, “for the purpose of furthering electioneering communications.”
 11 CFR 104.20(c)(9).
-(Emphasis added)
+(Emphasis added.)